hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 ```

 While rank 0 is perhaps the natural "root", there is no reason that any other process cannot be the root note -- providing all processes provide the _same_ root rank.
 For the root, the buffer must be allocated and filled with the required data; for all other ranks, the buffer must be allocated with enough space to store the received data.

+> **Exercise**
+>
+> Try implementing your own broadcast using point-to-point communications.
+How efficient is your implementation?
+What is the most efficient way to implement a broadcast?
+{: .block-danger }

 ## Gather and Scatter